akutuva21/bnglplayground/README.md

 ## Testing

-Vitest runs in a Node environment and currently covers the curated example catalog and synchronization with the default template.
+Vitest runs in a Node environment and now covers curated examples, worker utilities, and deterministic GDAT regression checks.

 ```bash
 npm run test
 ```

+The GDAT suite shells out to BioNetGen (`BNG2.pl`) for each example.
+You can:

+- Set environment variables `BNG2_PATH` and `PERL_CMD` so the tests/scripts find your installation, **or**
+- Edit `scripts/bngDefaults.js` to point `DEFAULT_BNG2_PATH` (and optionally `DEFAULT_PERL_CMD`) at the correct locations for your machine.

+If you do not have BioNetGen and Perl installed, the GDAT tests will skip automatically.

 ## Deployment Notes